 severe diarrhoea, rectal bleeding, black, bloody or tarry stools

-severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate
+severe pain in your upper stomach spreading to your back, nausea, vomiting, fast heart

-brown or dark coloured urine, with severe muscle aching and weakness (caused by muscle breakdown)
+brown or dark coloured urine, with severe muscle aching and weakness (signs of muscle

-sudden and severe headache or pain behind your eyes, sometimes with nausea and vomiting
+sudden and severe headache or pain behind your eyes, nausea, vomiting

 hearing problems, hearing loss, or ringing in your ears

-psychosis, including hallucinations (thinking, seeing or hearing things that are not there)
+psychosis, hallucinations (thinking, seeing or hearing things that are not there)

 feeling anxious or agitated, or acting aggressively